anza-xyz/solana-pay/message-signing-spec.md

 The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.

 #### Error Handling
-If the application responds with an HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error, it must be accompanied by a JSON body containing a UTF-8 string `message` field describing the nature of the error:
+If the application responds with an HTTP [client](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses) or [server](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#server_error_responses) error in response to the POST or PUT operations, the wallet must consider the entire message-signing request as failed.

+Client and server errors may optionally be accompanied by a JSON body containing a UTF-8 string `message` field describing the nature of the error:
 ```json
 {"message":"<message>"}
 ```

-The wallet must display at least the first 80 characters of the `message` field to the user.
+The wallet must display at least the first 80 characters of the `message` field to the user if it is included in the response.

 ### Sign-message Request Example